purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

         - -fstack-usage
 ```

-Assembler options can be copied as shown in the following image:
+Assembler options can be copied from the box highlighted in the following image:
 ![AssemblerOptions](./images/training-getstarted-Eclipse-ProjectAssemblerSettings-Ping.png)

 The -I include and -D symbol defines can be removed.
-The resulting Assembly options for the example project are:
+The resulting Assembly options added to cDefault.yml for the example project should resemble:
 ```yaml
       ASM:
         - -c